 IRiGs is intended to encourage intense periods of research involving small groups of international researchers on a well-defined project.
 The international dimension of the scheme supports the project by distributing the time involved, thereby (for example) enabling the participation of researchers with caring responsibilities or allowing a different pattern of activity more appropriate to the project.

-Proposals: If you would like Cirm to be your first centre, please submit your proposal through the current Research in Pairs call.
-In the last section, please mention the other centre and broken down costs for each host institute separately.
+Proposals: Proposals should be submitted through the current Research in Pairs/ Groups existing programme of one of the institutions, with costs broken down for each host institute separately.
 If there are significant differences in the amounts requested then the co-ordinating centre should be the one from which most resource is requested.
 Proposers are encouraged to contact all potential host institutions to ensure that space is available on the requested dates.